America Faces Increase in Babies Born Addicted to Drugs

 Treatment Options for Babies Born with Addiction

 Ideally, pregnant women who suffer from substance abuse should seek addiction treatment immediately to avoid risking their life and that of their unborn baby’s.
-This would allow doctors to develop customized treatment plans for babies that can help them overcome NAS shortly after being born.
+This allows doctors to develop customized treatment plans for babies that can help them overcome NAS shortly after birth.
 Unfortunately, pregnant women who struggle with addiction are less likely to seek treatment.

-Most babies affected by NAS in the form of opioid addiction are treated using morphine and other FDA-approved medications that mimic the effects of opioids, such as methadone and buprenorphine.
+Most babies affected by opioid NAS are treated using morphine and other FDA cleared medications that mimic the effects of opioids, such as methadone and buprenorphine.
 Buprenorphine is the top opioid treatment of choice for infants born affected by NAS, according to another recent study published in the New England Journal of Medicine.
 The study reveals that treating NAS using buprenorphine instead of morphine dramatically reduces the amount of time babies spend in the hospital recovering from addiction.

-For instances in which babies are affected by opioid addiction, babies are provided with the lowest possible dosage of morphine or buprenorphine so they can eat, sleep, and comfortably interact with their mothers or caregivers.
-Babies are then weaned, or tapered off these medications throughout recovery prior to being discharged from the hospital.
+When babies are affected by opioid addiction, they are provided with the lowest possible dosage of morphine or buprenorphine so they can eat, sleep, and comfortably interact with their mothers or caregivers.
+Babies are then weaned, or tapered off medications, throughout recovery and before being discharged from the hospital.

-Babies affected by NAS are often irritable due to drug withdrawal symptoms, and often experience difficulty with achieving a sense of comfort.
-But research shows that babies fare best with recovery when spending time with their own mothers, and usually require lower doses of medications as a result.
+Babies affected by NAS are often irritable due to drug withdrawal symptoms and often experience difficulty being comforted.
+Research demonstrates that babies fare best when they spend time with their mothers, and usually require lower doses of medications as a result.
 Babies who bond with their mothers also spend less time recovering in neonatal intensive care.

 Long-Term Effects of Babies Being Born with Addiction